freesouls/face-alignment-at-3000fps/README.md

-../example/helen_train_images_list.txt          // images list of the first dataset ../example/otherdataset/                        // root folder of the second dataset ../example/otherdatset_train_images_list.txt    // images list of the second dataset 1                                               // number of datasets for validation ../example/helen/testset/                       // root folder that contains the *.jpgs and *.pts ../example/helen_test_images_list_with_ground_truth.txt // images list
+../example/helen_train_images_list.txt          // images list of the first dataset ../example/otherdataset/                        // root folder of the second dataset ../example/otherdatset_train_images_list.txt    // images list of the second dataset 1                                               // number of datasets for validation, 0 means none ../example/helen/testset/                       // root folder that contains the *.jpgs and *.pts ../example/helen_test_images_list_with_ground_truth.txt // images list
 ```

+off course, you can set number of datasets for validation as `0`, which means no validaion set.

 When training, this configure file will be parsed, and images will be loaded.
 You can refer to `main.cpp` for details how the configure file is parsed.

 the parameters setting above is just an example, you have to fine tune the parameters in training for your dataset.